PhictionalOne/raytracing/README.md

 2. **Unit Tests:** Develop and apply unit tests to ensure the correctness of individual components.
 3. **Integration Tests:** Implement integration tests to verify the functionality of the complete ray tracing system.
 4. **GitHub Actions:** Utilize GitHub Actions for continuous integration to automate testing processes.
+5. **Rust Documentation:** Comment modules, structs and functions using Rust Docstrings for automatic API documentation.

 ## Usage